GodGenesis/attacker/README.md

 ?
 What would you like to call this machine? (kali) › [2m[2025-07-18 02:02:24][0m [35minfo[0m Names can only contain letters, numbers, and '-'.
 Spaces, commas, and all other special characters are not allowed.
 Please try a different name.

 ?
 What would you like to call this machine? (kali) › [2m[2025-07-18 02:02:50][0m [35minfo[0m Names can only contain letters, numbers, and '-'.
 Spaces, commas, and all other special characters are not allowed.
 Please try a different name.

+?
+What would you like to call this machine? (kali) › [2m[2025-07-18 02:02:50][0m [35minfo[0m Names can only contain letters, numbers, and '-'.
+Spaces, commas, and all other special characters are not allowed.
+Please try a different name.